 Carrying out an environmental review of your business can enable you to gain many of the benefits of adopting a formal, systematic approach without the resources needed for an EMS.

 This guide explains what an environmental review involves and the techniques you can use to assess your environmental impact.
-It also describes how you can use the three stages of establishing a baseline, setting targets and producing and monitoring an action plan to reduce your environmental impact.
+It also describes how you can use the three stages of establishing a baseline, setting environmental targets and producing and monitoring an action plan to reduce your environmental impact.